in-the-keyhole/khs-logger/README.md

 khs-logger
 ==========

-Java script logging framework with support for remote logging and visual debugging support
+Java script logging framework with support for remote logging and view component logging.

 Logging
 -------